TERMS OF SERVICE

 - doing so explicitly - such as by checking a checkbox saying that you do or are agreeing to an order that incorporates them by reference

-- using the services in any way – such as by accessing them
+- using the Portals or Services in any way - such as by accessing them

-You place orders with us whenever you order or start using the services through the website or application.
-These orders are offers to us to buy our services.
+4.1 Placing orders.
+You place orders with us whenever you order or start using the Portals or Services.
+These orders are offers to us to buy premium-feature access to our Portals and Services.

 - duration of agreement - you may only use the services for the duration of the agreement